DVM, PhD, docent, CVA (IVAS)

 Orchid ID: Orcid.org/0000-0003-1343-3473

 Nutrition Clinic for Dogs and Cats

-Johanna has been working in DOGRISK group since 2008, and has been working in two clinical trials on osteoarthritis in dogs and one study of chronical urinary tract infections in dogs.
-In her PhD study she studies atopic dermatitis in Staffordshire bull terriers, and she intents to defend her dissertation in 2017.
+Johanna has been working in DogRisk group since 2008, and has been working in two clinical trials on osteoarthritis in dogs and one study of chronic urinary tract infections in dogs.
+In her PhD study she studied Canine atopic dermatitis in Staffordshire bull terriers, and she defended her dissertation in 2018.
+In addition, she started her veterinary studies in 2017.
 Her areas of interest are genetics, nutrition, nutrigenomics, and metabolomics.

 Canine Metabolomics / Metabonomics

-In Dogrisk Robin uses statistical and biochemical analysis of metabolomic data in order to study how dietary intake can cause disease risks in dogs.
-Robin began studies at the University of Helsinki in Fall 2012, majoring in chemistry and minoring in molecular biology.
-Prior to joining the Dogrisk group Robin has participated as a researcher in several research groups, including a year studying the structures of protein complexes responsible for mediating tick-borne diseases in humans under Prof. Adrian Goldman and Dr. Taru Meri.
+In the DogRisk atopy project Robin uses statistical and biochemical analysis of metabolomic data in order to study how dietary intake associate with disease risks in dogs.
+Robin began his studies at the University of Helsinki in Fall 2012, majoring in organic chemistry and minoring in molecular biology.
+Prior to joining the DogRisk group Robin has participated as a researcher in several other research groups, including a year studying the structures of protein complexes responsible for mediating tick-borne diseases in humans under Prof. Adrian Goldman and Dr. Taru Meri.

 Post Doc researcher